UtrechtUniversity/irods-consistency-check/README.md

    -s COLLECTION, --root-collection COLLECTION
                          Only check this collection and its subcollections, rather than all collections.
-   -a, --show-size-checksum
-                        Show expected versus observed object size or checksum in case of differences.
-Note that checksums are not compared if observed object size is different from expected size.
-If output format is 'csv', compared size and checksum values are always printed, irrespective of whether the expected value matches the observed value.

 ```

 You need to either supply a resource or a vault path, but not both.